 In terms of architecture, Ito also designed the ”Ken Iwata Mother and Child Museum, Imabari City,” which is located right next to the ”Omishima ikoi no ie,” accommodations in a renovated elementary school that had to close down because it couldn’t secure enough children to attend.

 Ito’s team consists of a wide variety of professionals including architects, designers or carpenters.
 Even students from Harvard Graduate School of Design were involved.
-As part of the program to “intern” at Ito’s atelier, they visited Omishima and produced pieces of art.
+As part of the program at Harvard named “ITO STUDIO,” they came to Japan and visited Omishima to produce pieces of art.

 If you came here to find Ito’s progressive and experimental works, you may feel that you didn’t find what you were looking for.
 But if you take a step back, you may realize that we judge architecture mostly within the context of modern architecture, which is almost always focused on design-centric, complex urban projects created by leveraging large amounts of money, state-of-the-art technology and well-known architects.
 What has happened is that Ito has decided to say good-by to the way modern architecture operates today, after decades of critical works that question what architecture means to our society.
 It is not that he has lost his progressive creativity, but he is now seeing the potential for such creativity at the heart of nature where each individual – not just architects or big companies – has to be proactive and creative to find his/her own way to live in harmony with nature, in order to make the most out of it.